Who should apply for graduate study?

 Procedures for applying

 The Department strongly prefers graduate students to matriculate in the Autumn Semester, although it will consider applications for the other semesters.
-Funding for graduate study is awarded only to students who enter in the fall.

 A complete application consists of the following materials: